longhorn/longhorn/enhancements/20240108-replica-auto-balance-pressured-disks.md

 	```

 1. Identify Local Sync Request: The sync-agent received the `FileSyncRequest` containing the `FileLocalSync` message.
-1. Perform Local File Copy: If the `FileLocalSync` messaage is provided, the sync-agent uses the provided source and target paths to directly copy the replica data within the same node using [CopyFile](https://github.com/longhorn/go-common-libs/blob/2133a7e73771ecdd26494a9c1ed2b31495ffd4f2/io/file.go#L102) function in the go-common-libs repository.
-The `CopyFile` should work with sparse file, additional unit test should be added to verify the behavior of `CopyFile` with spare files.
+1. Perform Local File Copy: If the `FileLocalSync` messaage is provided, the sync-agent uses the provided source and target paths to directly copy the replica data within the same node.
+New functions will be implemented in https://github.com/longhorn/sparse-tools/ for synchronizing data contents using local files.
 1. Fallback to TCP Transfer (if needed): In case of errors during local file copy, the sync-agent removed file created to the target directory and falls back to the approach of transferring data using TCP.

 ### Test Plan